Skip to navigation Skip to content

 Select the staff member to evaluate.

-Amend the start and end date and time to the date and time the call was evaluated.
+Amend the start and end date and time to the date and time the interaction was evaluated.

 Select Go to display the evaluation form.